Academic Programs

 LANGUAGE ARTS

+Students in 1st grade are accelerated by one year and are assessed using grade 2 ELA standards and instructional materials.
 Students learn to recognize problem and solution relationships in text, use inference skills to decipher information in context, interpret information from fiction and nonfiction sources.
 Strengthen and build reading fluency.
 They plan, write, and revise personal narrative stories.
 Students also strengthen their phonetic skills and spelling strategies, and practice handwriting skills.

 - Students gain experience of working independently and in peer groups to develop reading and writing skills.